Phonu/TypeScriptBasics/TypeScript/React-Native/06_ScenarioBased.md

 Would you like sample answers or a mock interview based on these questions?

 ### Q. How would you investigate and fix an app crashing when scrolling through image lists

+### Q. If your app suddenly starts crashing on iOS after an update, how would you debug and fix it?

 👉
 1.Check Crash Logs